SolemmaLLC/ClimateStudioDocs/docs/psychrometricChart.rst

 Psychrometric Chart
 ================================================

-Psychrometric Chart shows the distribution of hours in terms of both humidity and temperature.
+The Psychrometric Chart shows the distribution of hours in terms of both humidity and temperature.

 .. figure:: images/BostonLoganIntLArpt_PsychrometricChart.png
    :width: 900px